one8three/Hackintosh---Dell-Chromebook-13-7310/readme.md

 ### Notes
   - This is all made for [OpenCore 0.5.9](https://github.com/acidanthera/OpenCorePkg/releases/tag/0.5.9)
     - Be sure to use the same version
   - You will need to generate your own SMBIOS for the attached config.plist - Use the MacBook Air 7,2 profile
     - Use [GenSMBIOS](https://github.com/corpnewt/GenSMBIOS) to do this
-  - The SSDTs are made from version 4.11.2 of MrChromebox's firmware (other versions may work but YMMV)
+  - The DSDT/SSDTs are made from version 4.11.2 of MrChromebox's firmware (other versions may work but YMMV)
   - Keyboard backlight is controlled with left ctrl + alt + brightness keys (F6/F7).
-There are 7 stages, including off.
+There are 7 stages, including off

 ### What's Working:
   - Just about everything!

 ### What's Not Working:
-  - Touchscreen - highly unlikely to be get this working.
-Fairly uncommon to have one on this device anyway.
+  - Touchscreen - highly unlikely that this will ever work - fairly uncommon to have one on this device anyway
   - Occasionally the trackpad will get stuck in a click
     - I've been able to clear it by "rubbing" the trackpad with my palm
     - Possibly fixed with latest [VoodooI2C.kext](https://github.com/TheRandMan/Hackintosh---Dell-Chromebook-13-7310/raw/master/VoodooI2C-CB13.zip)